 1 tsp kosher salt

 1 tsp black pepper

 1 tsp cayenne pepper

 Step-by-Step Instructions for Grilled Argentinian Red Shrimp Recipe

-Step 1: Whisk together all ingredients for shrimp marinade in mixing bowl.
+Step 1: Whisk together all ingredients for shrimp marinade in large bowl.

-Step 2: Place shrimp in a gallon sized sealable plastic bag and pour marinade over shrimp.
+Step 2: Place shrimp in a gallon sized sealable plastic bag and pour marinade over shrimp, tossing to coat.
 Ensure shrimp is evenly coated, force air out of bag and seal.
 Place on a plate and put in refrigerator for 30 minutes to two hours.

 Step 3: After shrimp has marinated, light grill and set up for direct high heat.
 Place small oven safe sauce pan on grill over indirect heat and add butter and garlic.
 This should be enough to melt your butter but if not, just slide the pan over the direct heat when you grill the shrimp.

 Step 4: While grill preheats, skewer shrimp onto 12” wooden skewers.